-The goal of this project was to examine a historical visual language and to create deliverables inspired by the style we studied, two adjectives from a given list, and a subject matter of our choice.
+The goal of this project was to examine a historical visual language and to create deliverables inspired by an art style, two adjectives, and a subject matter of our choice.

-I investigated the Aztec visual language by looking closely at the motifs and style that was consistent throughout many artifacts from the ancient civilization.
+I investigated the Aztec visual language by looking closely at the motifs and styles that were consistent throughout many artifacts from the ancient civilization.
 Seven library books later, I discovered that geometric forms, two-dimensional (non-perspective illustrations) illustrations, and more were common motifs within the visual language.
-Additionally, I also found that the Aztecs preserved their stories and traditions in their artifacts, created them for their religious rituals and instilled monetary value in their artwork; it was their monetary system.
+The Aztecs preserved their stories and traditions in their artifacts and created them for religious rituals.
+They instilled monetary value in their artwork so it became their monetary system.

-In doing my research, I was reminded of a wooden box I created one summer where I would hide a substantial amount of money from each paycheck.
-The catch was that I could only take the money out by unscrewing the box, as it was screwed together, so I made it my goal to keep putting money in until I reached the amount I needed to go on a study abroad trip that I heavily dreamed of going!
+One summer, I created a wooden box where I put away a substantial amount of money from each paycheck.
+The catch was that I could only take the money out by unscrewing the box, as it was screwed together.
+This motivated me to continue slipping money into the box while leaving it untouched until I reached my goal.

-My subject matter was desperate, short-term money saving tactics, geared to help young adults (primarily college students) save money for an immediate goal.
-A piggy bank for young adults.
+The Moneypet is a short-term money-saving tactic geared to help young adults (primarily college students) save money for an immediate goal.
+It's a piggy bank for young adults.